blbadger/blbadger.github.io/depth-generality.md

 ### Implications of imperfect input representation

 The theory and experimental observations put forward here provide a satisfactory explanation of how even extremely large deep learning models avoid overfitting.
 Due to the inability of deep layers to determine a unique input (and perhaps combined with an inability to feasibly match a hidden layer using gradient descent for very poorly conditioned models) leads to a loss of information on the input, such that deep layers are incapable of exactly copying an input even when they have sufficient capacity to do so.
 These layers resemble those with far fewer nodes with respect to input representation, and therefore would be expected to behave as much smaller layers with regards to overfitting.
-But because such deep models typically do have a huger number of parameters, they are capable of approximating a very wide variety of functions and thus are more expressive than smaller models.
+But because such deep models typically do have a huge number of parameters, they are capable of approximating a very wide variety of functions and thus are more expressive than smaller models.

 Deep models as they are currently designed thus have the generalizability of a model with few parameters along with the expressivity of a model with many.